aduffy70/LabNotes/_posts/2016/2016-12-01-GSTA4-promoter-bisulfite-sequencing.md

 # Amplify bisulfite DNA using bisulfite primer pairs

+Primers:
+  * G4bsbotF
+  * G4bsbotR

+PCR0249:
+  * Trying to amplify the GSTA4 promoter bottom half with bisulfite sequencing primers.
+  * Running an annealing temperature gradient to optimize.

+PCR0249 results:

 # Analyze, purify, and quantify bisulfite PCR products

 # Amplify genomic DNA using normal primer pairs

+Primers:
+  * Using the same primers we used with the Zymo kit.
+  * __Do we have amplified product already from the tests we did to see if the primers worked?__ We do.
+We can use products 232-11-EW1 and 232-12-N1 (which include the top and bottom sections) and sequence them with G4_promoter4-R and G4_promoter4-F (to get just the bottom section).

 # Analyze, purify, and quantify normal PCR products

+Ready for sequencing:
+  * 232-11-EW1
+  * 232-12-N1

 # Sequence bisulfite PCR products